 Where: Redang Island

 A magical private beach experience for luxury travelers!

-Review – “The beach is stunning, white sand, clear water, coral reefs for snorkelling just a short swim.
-Taaras has plenty of sun loungers, cabanas, beach towels & staff to keep it pleasant.
+Review – “The beach is stunning, white sand, clear water, coral reefs for snorkeling just a short swim.
+Taaras has plenty of sun loungers, cabanas, beach towels and staff to keep it pleasant.
 Staff are friendly, helpful and full of local knowledge.
 They went out of their way to advise on all Redang had to offer.
 Pulau Redang is one of the best islands I’ve seen in Southeast Asia (or anywhere else).
-Well-equipped in-house dive centre with excellent instructors.”
+Well-equipped in-house dive center with excellent instructors.”